johnpeart/johnpeart.github.io/_blogpost/2018-02-04-theme-hospital-gender-equality.md

 ## Simulating hospitals and gender inequality

-It is perhaps ironic that a 20 year old game should so starkly display 2 very current issues in gender politics: gender stereotyping and the gender pay gap.
-Let’s hope that in Two Point Hospital — scheduled for release sometime this year — the developers don’t fall into the same traps again.
+This quirky, beloved, 20 year old game starkly displays 2 very current issues in gender politics: gender stereotyping and the gender pay gap.
+Let’s hope that in Two Point Hospital — scheduled for release sometime this year — the developers don't accidentally teach a new generation of gamers the wrong lessons again.

 [^1]: Theme Hospital was released worldwide in March 1997 for PC, and in February 1998 for PlayStation in the EU region.